 Looking for more info from other cities around Bali & The Gili’s?
 Check out my other Blog Posts!

 From Denpasar Airport, hire a driver to travel 20 minutes to the Sanur Boat Terminal.
 There, you’ll ride a ferry boat for 20 minutes and arrive at Nusa Lembongan.
 Our accommodation arranged the transfer from the airport to Lembongan for us, for $500,000IDR ($38USD) per person, return ticket.
 We were VERY impressed with DCamel Fast Ferry, which charges $275,000IDR ($20USD) one way if you’d like to book spearately.

 Driver: If you’re looking for a reliable, affordable, safe driver on mainland Bali, Mr. Agus Yudi is your man!
 He’s by far the BEST driver we’ve had in the many months we’ve spent exploring Bali and his english is GREAT!
-Contact information on photo below:
+Contact information on photo above.